shalecraig/frosting/README.md

     }

-If you are using an app or browser that have a accept application/json header it will render accordingly. *I'm using firefox with the JsonView add-on and also edit the accept header via the about:config adress of firefox to add application/json in the list*
+If you are using an app or browser that have a accept application/json header it will render accordingly. **I'm using firefox with the JsonView add-on and also edit the accept header via the about:config adress of firefox to add application/json in the list**

+In the root file of your application (you might want to use a modrewrite for that) you must put:

+    <?php

+    require_once(__DIR__ . '/../vendor/autoload.php');

+    $request = Symfony\Component\HttpFoundation\Request::createFromGlobals();

+    \Frosting\Framework\Frosting::serviceFactory(
+      __DIR__ . '/../frosting.json',              //The path to you json file
+      "frontController"
+    )->handleRequest($request);

+As you see the system is base on composer and is also using the symfony/httpfoundation component for it's request.

-You should get a anwer like this (result being the default root attribute):
+You should get a answer like this (result being the default root attribute):

     //url   http://domain.com/myApi/time
     {"result":1369244261}